zejustinn/html/basic-structure/README.md

 ### body

-The <$body$> tag defines the document's body. \
+The <body> tag defines the document's body. \
-The <$body$> element contains all the contents of an HTML document, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.\
+The <body> element contains all the contents of an HTML document, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.\

 ```html
 <html>